tungduy1704/Meta-learning_for_Ansatz_Selection/README.md

-# Meta-Learning for Quantum Encoding Circuit Selection
+# Towards Automated Selection of Quantum Encoding Circuits via Meta-Learning

 A meta-learning framework that automatically recommends the most suitable quantum encoding circuit (ansatz) for binary classification datasets, eliminating the need for exhaustive quantum kernel evaluation at inference time.